anindya-jana/YOLOv8_accident_detection/README.md

 To use your local GPU install CUDA v12.1 From NVIDIA

 To run the code first install all the packages given at the end of notebook

+If accident is detected in the video the images will be stored locally